 Automatic Savings with the Chime Card

-The best feature of the Chime card by far is the automatic savings program, in which every transaction on your Chime debit card is rounded up to the nearest dollar.
-And, Chime sets aside that rounded up savings allocated from your Chime Spending account to your Chime Savings account.
-Chime even rewards its members for saving money with a weekly 10% bonus on your rounded-up savings, which is distributed on Fridays, just in time for weekend fun.
+The best feature of the Chime card by far is the automatic savings program, in which every transaction on your Chime debit card is rounded up to the nearest dollar for existing customers before August 1st, 2017.
+Chime sets aside that rounded up savings allocated from your Chime Spending account to your Chime Savings account.

 Additionally, making purchases with your Chime card will give you instant cash-back rewards in different retail categories (such as groceries, utilities, streaming service subscriptions, internet services, and restaurants), so you don’t have to wade through confusing points programs and transfer points here and there to maximize your rewards like you would for other debit and credit cards.